rrodini/OpenLightningRound/README.md

 quiz with a minimum number of people and lots of [commonplace technology](https://github.com/rrodini/OpenLightningRound/wiki/OLR-Equipment).

 ## Usage
-To run login in at (http://olrmain.herokuapp.com/).
+To run login in at http://olrmain.herokuapp.com/ Players login in at http://olr.herokuapp.com/

 ## License
 MIT